 Can lawn watering be sustainable?

-June 13th, 2022 by Alex Kinsella
+Alex Kinsella

 Think global, act local

-In our home community of Waterloo Region, residents and businesses are continuing to find ways to conserve water.
-Over 80% of the water used locally comes from ground sources including wells and aquifers — water that’s used for everything from drinking to growing some of the best corn you’ll find in Canada.
+In our home community of Waterloo Region, residents and businesses continually find new ways to conserve water.
+Over 80% of the water used locally comes from ground sources, including wells and aquifers — water that’s vital for drinking, agriculture, and keeping our lawns green.
+According to regional estimates, nearly 16% of our water is used for lawn watering.
+Each summer, a lawn watering bylaw takes effect to help reduce usage and protect our water sources.

 Download on the App Store Get it on Google Play